-3. Performance Comparator
+3. Performance Comparator and Target Benchmark

-The Company uses the Investment Association Flexible peer group for performance comparison purposes only and the benchmark is not a target benchmark and the Company is not constrained by it.
-The peer group has been selected as a comparator for performance because the constituents are representative of the areas in which the Company itself is likely to invest, and it is therefore an appropriate comparator for the Company's performance.
+The Company uses the Investment Association Mixed Investment 40-85% Shares peer group for performance comparison purposes only.
+This benchmark is not a target benchmark and the Company is not constrained by it.
+The peer group has been selected as a comparator for performance because the way in which the Company is managed as defined in the Company's investment policy is most closely aligned to the description of this Investment Association sector and is therefore an appropriate comparator for the Company's performance.